Enter to Win A 2-Night Stay + Spa Treatments at Omni Grove Park Inn

 In addition to the Visitor Center parking, there are two other parking areas with overlooks.
 One is across the bridge, driving the road to the end for the view in the photo above.

-Just before the Visitor Center on the opposite side of the road is a parking area with picnic pavilion, pier and an overlook with this view of the lake.
+Just before the Visitor Center on the opposite side of the road is a parking area with a picnic pavilion, pier, and overlook with views of the lake. (see below)

 There are about 400 houseboats on Fontana Lake, and many are vacation rentals.
 With a boat, you can reach many remote sections of the Great Smoky Mountains.
 In addition to the Appalachian Trail, the Lakeshore Trail starts across the dam (take the road to the right) and goes 35 miles to the Road to Nowhere near Bryson City.
 The dam is a popular stop for hikers on the Appalachian Trail, since hot showers are available at the trail shelter, earning the name "Fontana Hilton."